 Hormozi talks about AI SDRs matching his human sales team.
 He talks about spinning up five agents to handle 120,000 support tickets during a book launch.
 He talks about self-licking ice cream cones where content turns into ads automatically every single day.

-That is real.
-All of it works.
-But if you run a trades company or a service business in Ontario doing under a million a year, you do not need five agents handling 120,000 tickets.
-You need one system that answers your leads at 11pm, books your appointments without back-and-forth texting, follows up after a quote so you do not forget, and sends invoices the same day the job is done.
+That is all real.
+It all works.
+But say you run a trades shop or a service biz in Ontario.
+Say you do less than a million a year.
+You do not need five agents on 120,000 tickets.
+You need one thing.
+It answers your leads at 11pm.
+It books jobs with no back and forth texts.
+It pings you after a quote so you do not forget.
+It sends the bill the same day the job is done.

-The gap between Hormozi's world and yours is not that AI does not work at your scale.
-It does.
-The gap is that nobody has configured it for your scale.
-The tools exist.
-The APIs exist.
-Your CRM, your Google Workspace, your booking system, they all have integration points.
-What is missing is someone who will actually wire them together for a business that does not have an engineering team.
+The gap between Hormozi's world and yours is not that AI fails at your size.
+It works.
+The gap is that no one has set it up for your size.
+The tools are here.
+The APIs are here.
+Your CRM, your Google Workspace, your booking system.
+They all have ways to plug in.
+What is missing is someone who will wire them up for a business with no engineering team.

 That is the service.
 Our Digital Worker gets you a working AI system connected to your actual tools, handling your actual workflows, from day one.
 Not a chatbot.
 Not a template.
 A system that does the admin work you are doing tonight.